Allocate a SLang_Load_Type object

 function that writes a user defined double precision number to a

 file.
-Note the use of SLang_free_mmt
+Note the use of SLang_free_mmt:

 int write_double (void)